Create Word Document in Blazor

 Syncfusion® Essential® DocIO is a .NET Core Word library used to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
-Using this library, you can create a Word document in Blazor.
+Using this library, a create a Word document in Blazor.

-To quickly get started with creating a Word document in Blazor, check this video:
+To quickly get started with creating a Word document in Blazor, watch this video:

 Prerequisites: